-Anishinaabe Abinoojii Family Services are looking for a Mobile Crisis Worker!
-For more information on this LEAP job posting, check out the details below!
+Anishinaabe Abinoojii Family Services is hiring a Mobile Crisis Worker!
+For more information about this LEAP job posting, check out the details below!

 The Mobile Crisis Worker is responsible for the security of designated AAFS buildings and property and for locating and returning any child/youth that are in care of the agency who has missed curfew or is absent without permission.
 The Mobile Crisis Worker reports directly to the Mobile Crisis Coordinator for the Makwa Ganaatamaaget Team.

 This position requires the skills and ability to engage with both voluntary and involuntary clients, knowledge of child development, ability to work as a team and excellent communication skills.
 Mobile Crisis Workers must possess the ability to be non-judgmental, exercise good judgement, maintain objectivity when working under pressure and work collaboratively with other service providers.